[CHECKLIST] 10 Safety Tips in the Grow Room

 Given the extensive use of electrical equipment in cannabis cultivation, electrical safety is important to prevent fires, shocks, and equipment failures.
 Proactive inspections help identify potential hazards early.
 This protocol helps maintain electrical systems safely and efficiently.

-Lights can overheat if not properly installed, for instance, or if the electrical infrastructure is overloaded.
+Lights can overheat if not properly installed or if the electrical infrastructure is overloaded.
 Implementing monthly inspections allows for the early identification of potential hazards, such as frayed wires, loose connections, or overloaded circuits, which are common issues that can lead to serious accidents.

 During these inspections, use a thermal imaging camera to detect hot spots invisible to the naked eye, indicative of electrical overload or failing components.
 This proactive approach minimizes downtime and protects both the workforce and the investment in cultivation infrastructure.